Disclaimer: Always consult your medical doctor before trying any of the advice in this blog!

 Benefits of olive oil for skin in Ramadan

-The skin loses a lot of oils and water due to fasting in Ramadan.
+The skin loses a lot of oils and water due to fasting during Ramadan.
 Therefore, consuming more virgin olive oil and applying it to the skin helps relieve the skin’s dryness and restore its freshness and radiance caused by fasting.

 Olive oil for slimming in Ramadan